reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

 that also creates and updates Zenodo drafts from metadata in a repository.
-It talks to the legacy deposit API and is not tied to a build system, whereas `srr-sync-zenodo` is a StepUp step, so the files it uploads are the tracked outputs of a build, and it talks to the InvenioRDM API.
+It talks to the legacy deposit API and is not tied to a build system, whereas `srr-sync-zenodo` is a StepUp step, so the files it uploads can be the tracked outputs of a build, and it talks to the InvenioRDM API.

 ## Recommended Workflow